pirate/throws/README.md

 Or do it without using the infix operator hack like this:
 `raises(func, *args, **kwargs)` returns a `Truthy` `NoError`, or the `Falsy` `ExceptionType`.

-Check out `test.py` for a comprehensive overview of what this mini-library is capable of.
+Check out `test.py` for a comprehensive overview of what these few tools are capable of.